ProRocketeers/bsc-be-davidmonc/README.md

     * 2 when at least one payment has 2 digits to the right of decimal point (for ex. `10 + 10.00 = 20.00`)

 ### Build the Payment Tracker
+Payment Tracker is written in JDK 12 and gradle java project management.
+Gradle wrapper is included, to be able to build this project here is the command:

 `./gradlew build`

 ### Run the Payment Tracker
+With JRE 12, the Payment Tracker can be run with:

 `java -jar payment-tracker-0.0.1.jar sample-input`

-or
+(payment-tracker-0.0.1.jar is copied to root of the project, so it can be run without building, sample-input file is also included into root project as an example of input file) or

 `./gradlew run --args='sample-input'`

+(gradle way how to run the project from the root of project or by IDE)